TanStack/router/docs/guide/external-data-loading.md

 > - No waterfall data fetching, caused by component based fetching
 > - Better for SEO.
 If you data is available at render time, it will be indexed by search engines.

-Here is a naive illustration (don't do this) of using a Route's `load` option to seed the cache for some data:
+Here is a naive illustration (don't do this) of using a Route's `loader` option to seed the cache for some data:

 ```tsx
 import { Route } from '@tanstack/react-router'